IBM/ibm-envizi-emissions-api-excel-addin/docs/_sources/installation.rst.txt

 2. Download the **manifest.xml** file.
 3. You can either:

-   - Side-load the add-in into Excel, or
+   - Place the ``manifest.xml`` file in the appropriate folder (Mac only, see below)
-   - Place the ``manifest.xml`` file in the appropriate folder (Mac only, see below).
+   - Side-load the add-in into Excel

 Placing the Manifest File (Mac only)
 ------------------------------------